mlesniak/libgdx-kotlin-gradle-engine/README.md

 # Overview

 This is a small pure software renderer to visualize arbitrary 3D models and theoretically, anything that can be reduced to vertices and triangles.
-It's primary purpose was to refresh my knowledge about computer graphics and to built something based on first principles.
+It's primary purpose was to refresh my knowledge about computer graphics, i.e. **understand the underlying math and formulas (again)**, and built something based on first principles.
 That means, that I didn't want to use any existing 3D engine but instead built everything via a single operation `pixel`:

 ```kotlin
 interface Canvas {